Projects

 Environments

 Environments are the unit you target with a run.
-The default project create flow gives you a single prod env carrying your URL + notification config.
-Add more from the project edit page when you're ready to test multiple deployments.
+Every project starts with a single prod env that picks up the URL and notifications from the create form.
+Add more (staging, uat, preview-*) from the project edit page when you're ready to test multiple deployments.

 # Run all plans in the project against staging